stackbit-projects/important-onion-e7e84/src/pages/index.md

     subtitle: For working professionals and entrepreneurs who hustle full-time.
     content: >-
-      Gain functional education through intensive readings handpicked from the best business schools and network with the brightest minds to level up your career.
+      Gain functional education through intensive readings handpicked from the best business schools and network with like minded community to level up your career.
     actions:
       - label: Get Started